Glitched519/Processor/README.md

 <h2>Getting Started</h2>

-<p>The prefix for this bot is <mark>pr.</mark>.
+<p>The prefix for this bot is `pr.`.
 Type <mark>pr.help</mark> to list all the categories of commands.
 If you wish to change the prefix, you must first have <mark>Manage Server</mark> permissions, or be the person who invited Processor in the first place.
 If you want to change the prefix, do <mark>pr.prefix {new prefix}</mark>.
 If you forget what the prefix, just ping the bot <mark>@Processor</mark>.
 If you want a specific category of those commands, type <mark>pr.help [categoryName]</mark> for all the commands within the category.
 You will need to set up the correct permissions for the bot.
 For your convenience, you may give this bot <mark>Administrator</mark> privileges as it resolves all permission conflicts with the bot.</p>

 ---